ArmaanCPro/PremakeTemplate/README.md

 You can also pretty easily change this setup to work for c, you just have to change the language and language version in the Build.lua files

 ## Dependencies
-The template only depends on premake5.
-You can add your own dependencies in the build.lua files.
+The template only depends on premake5 (currently v5.0.0-beta4) You can add your own dependencies in the build.lua files.
 Usually only the core project should have dependencies (you can create a vendor folder in the core dir and add the dependencies there)
 Then link the deps similarly to how core is linked to app